Prepare to Apply (Applicant Guide)

 Note: Important tip to help you complete your application

-ESDC recommends that you have a copy of the Prepare to Apply section available (either in print or virtual format) while you are completing the Application Form to ensure you include all the required information for each question.
+ESDC recommends that you have a copy of this web page (Prepare to Apply-Applicant Guide), either in print or virtual format, while you are completing your application to ensure you include all the required information for each question.

 Please note that each section of the application needs to be filled out and that ESDC will not click on or go to websites or other links that are included in the application form to find the required information.